Top 5 Tips to Stay Looking Hot This Summer

-Further to these short-term issues, more long-term chronic conditions such irritable bowel syndrome, celiac disease, brain disorders such as autism, schizophrenia and epilepsy have all be linked to a gluten intolerance.
+Further to these short-term issues, more long-term chronic conditions irritable bowel syndrome, celiac disease, brain disorders such as autism, schizophrenia and epilepsy have all be linked to a gluten intolerance.

-Remember non-Caucasian populations can present these same issues as well, but because Caucasian individuals carry 2 specific genes (HLA-DQ2 and HLA-DQ8) they are said to have a stronger chance of getting such symptoms.
+Remember non-Caucasian populations can present these issues as well, but because Caucasian individuals carry 2 specific genes (HLA-DQ2 and HLA-DQ8) they are said to have a stronger chance of getting such symptoms.

 - Exercise can also help to reduce stomach bloating, therefore taking on board alcohol during your night out and combining it with lots of dancing might not make you feel so sluggish!

 - As an extra bonus drinking water alongside alcohol can also reduce your chances of stomach bloating and minimise the likelihood of getting a bad hangover.